 Resources available locally

 Services and supports vary by district, based on student needs; some may employ an autism consultant or a behavioral consultant.
 Whatever the supports in place, Goring of Autism Speaks says that central to it all should be a consistent team approach that includes constant communication between all the players.

 Some sites with information and support for schools:

-- Autism Speaks: This toolkit is designed to support educators working with autistic students.
+- Autism Speaks: This toolkit is designed to support educators working with students with autism.

 - National Association of Special Education Teachers: The association has links to a number of resources, including information on medical issues, classroom management and behavioral interventions.

-- National Autism Center: A clearinghouse of information for educators and others who work with autistic students.
+- National Autism Center: A clearinghouse of information for educators and others who work with students with autism.

 - Autism Society of America: Links to services and supports, searchable by location and the type of service needed.

 Sign up to receive tips about saving for retirement, travel, career and more.